All previous events hosted by Addressing Domestic Abuse are listed below.

 Debt trap nation: Family homelessness in a failing state and links to domestic abuse.

-During this webinar, we were joined by Katherine Brickell & Mel Nowicki where they discussed the findings of their latest book Debt Trap Nation: Family Homelessness in a Failing State.
+During this webinar which was held on 27th November 2025, we were joined by Katherine Brickell & Mel Nowicki where they discussed the findings of their latest book Debt Trap Nation: Family Homelessness in a Failing State.

 We urge everyone working in housing to read this book!
 Give them a follow on linked in and you can check out the website here: https://lnkd.in/e2tJpkgd